All States/Rhode Island/Warwick/General Contracting

 Permit Requirements

-Building permits required through Warwick Building Department for structural work, additions, major renovations.
-Electrical and plumbing permits needed for respective trades.
-Permit fees range $100-$2,000 based on project scope.
+Building permits required through Warwick Building Department for structural work, additions, and major renovations.
+Electrical and plumbing permits needed for related work.
+Permit fees range $100-$2,000+ based on project scope.

 §3